 Main image

 If you’ve ever visited a vineyard, or seen a picture of one, you might imagine that vines naturally grow in neat self-contained rows.
-Actually, a wild grapevine is quite unruly.
+But what are vines, really?
+A wild grapevine is actually quite unruly.
 If left to its own devices, it would twist and turn its way up the nearest tree, using its tendrils to grab on to anything it can until it finally breaks through into the light.

 However, this long, tangled vine is unlikely to produce a particularly tasty crop of fruit.
 Most of its energy is going into growing and climbing.
 A grape grower needs to control the vine in order to make it concentrate more energy into ripening its grapes.